PewDiePie: Subscribers and viewership

-During July 2015, his videos were documented to receive over 300 million views per month.
-It eclipsed the 10 billion video view milestone on 6 September 2015, becoming the first channel to do so.
+During July 2015, Kjellberg's videos were documented to receive over 300 million views per month.
+It eclipsed the 10 billion video view milestone on 6 September, becoming the first channel to do so.
 At that time, "A Funny Montage" (then-titled "Funny Montage #1") was Kjellberg's most-viewed video, with approximately 68.8 million views; a partial reason it accumulated many views was due to its status as the PewDiePie channel trailer.

 In 2016, the channel experienced decreased viewership, which was similarly experienced by other content creators across the platform, due to changes in YouTube's algorithm.
 On 8 December, it reached 50 million subscribers, becoming the first YouTube channel to do so.

-Online campaigns to "subscribe to PewDiePie" greatly assisted Kjellberg's subscriber growth; his channel gained 6.62 million subscribers in December 2018 alone, compared to the 7 million subscribers gained in all of 2017.
+Online campaigns to "subscribe to PewDiePie" during Kjellberg's feud with T-Series greatly assisted his channel's subscriber growth; his channel gained 6.62 million subscribers in December 2018 alone, compared to the 7 million subscribers gained in all of 2017.
 Renewed interest in Kjellberg's videos due to his subscriber competition with T-Series resulted in his channel earning over 500 million video views in December 2018, which was then the channel's single-highest monthly view count.
 After briefly gaining the title several times in early 2019, on 27 March, T-Series surpassed Kjellberg in subscribers to become the most-subscribed channel on YouTube.
 The day after "Congratulations" was uploaded, Kjellberg temporarily regained his lead over T-Series as the most subscribed channel.

 In July 2019, in large part due to Kjellberg's Minecraft gameplay videos, his channel surged in video views.
 The Verge noted that it was Kjellberg's most successful month in years, in terms of viewership.
-Data from Social Blade shows the channel received 573 million video views, a then-single-month record amount of views for Kjellberg's channel.
+Data from Social Blade shows the channel received 573 million video views, then a single-month record for the channel.
+His daily number of new subscribers also grew from 25,000 to 45,000 during that month.
 Kjellberg was the most-viewed creator of 2019, with his channel receiving over 4 billion views during the year.

 Along with T-Series, the PewDiePie channel is one of only two on YouTube to receive all five tiers of YouTube Creator Awards: Silver, Gold, Diamond, Custom, and Red Diamond Creator.
 These awards are earned upon surpassing the 100,000; 1 million; 10 million; 50 million; and 100 million subscriber milestones, respectively.
 Kjellberg nicknamed his Custom Creator Award the Ruby Play Button, which he received in 2016.
 In 2019, Kjellberg's channel became the second overall, and the first run by an individual creator, to receive the Red Diamond Creator Award.
+Kjellberg's channel remained as one of the top ten most-subscribed until June 2025, with his channel's absence from the platform's short-form content scene resulting in it being outpaced by other creators.